aminfadaei116/aminfadaei116/README.md

 I completed my Master’s at **York University**, where I was advised by [Prof. Niko Troje](https://www.biomotionlab.ca/) and co-advised by [Prof. Marcus A. Brubaker](https://mbrubake.github.io/).
 My thesis focused on AI-assisted pipelines for 3D face avatar generation.

-I care about building systems that bridge the gap between academic innovation and real-world applications.

 ---